IceBerge421/markdown-cv/index.md

 \* Indicates student coauthor.

+`2026`
+Madison Schmalzer and **PB Berge.** “Playing on the Run: Trans Play, Running Through Walls, and the Abolition of Game.”
+Society for Cinema and Media Studies, 2026.
+Presented as part of "Games Beyond Empire Abolition and Decolonization in Games" with Marina Fontolan and Ari Gass.
+Chicago, IL.
+March 28, 2026.

+`2026`
+**PB Berge.** “Surviving the Aslopalypse.”
+DiHuCon 2026.
+University of Alberta.
+March 26, 2026.

 `2025`
 **PB Berge.** “Play and Precarity: Anti-Games, Speculative Design, and the Trans Possibilities of the Unplayable.”
 Queerness in Games Conferencec, 2025.
 Presented as part of "Play, Embodiment, and the Axes of Access: An Anti-Panel for Trans Zinesters in Anti-Trans Times" with Teddy Pozo, Hibby Thach, and Geneva Heyward.
 Montreal, QC.
 September 27, 2025.